LinogeFly/DistanceTracker/README.md

 # TODO

 ## Major tasks
-- Error handling on SPA side
 - Tests for SPA side
 - Progress data should load in parallel instead of being loaded after route data.

 ## Minor tasks and bugs
 - GET request to "api/progress" gets triggered twice after deleting progress.
-- Progress marker renders under A and B point icons.
 - Remove bootstrap.js dependency because we use angular-ui-bootstrap anyway so it's not needed.
 - Add "Change Password" page.
 Probably routing is needed because there will be more pages and it can get messy pretty easily.
 - Don't show HTTP errors in browser's log for "/api/user" methods.